decred/dcrdocs/docs/getting-started/install-guide.md

     For 32-bit computers, download the `decred-darwin-386-v0.7.0.tar.gz` file. <br />
     For 64-bit computers, download the `decred-darwin-amd64-v0.7.0.tar.gz` file.

-2. Navigate to download location and open the .tar file:
+2. Navigate to download location and extract the .tar.gz file:

-    Finder: simply double click on the .tar file. <br />
+    Finder: simply double click on the .tar.gz file. <br />
-    Terminal: use the `tar -xvf filename` command.
+    Terminal: use the `tar -xvzf filename.tar.gz` command.

+    **NOTE**: If you are using Safari on macOS Sierra and have the 'Open "safe" files after downloading' preference enabled, .gz and .zip files are automatically uncompressed after download.
+The `tar -xvzf filename.tar.gz` command results in this error: `tar: Error opening archive: Failed to open 'filename.tar.gz'`.
+Use `tar -xvzf filename.tar` instead (remove the .gz from the previous command).

-    Both of these should extract the tar into a folder that shares the same name. (`e.g. tar -xvf decred-darwin-amd64-v0.7.0.tar` should extract to `decred-darwin-amd64-v0.7.0`).
+    Both of these should extract the tar into a folder that shares the same name. (`e.g. tar -xvzf decred-darwin-amd64-v0.7.0.tar.gz` should extract to `decred-darwin-amd64-v0.7.0`).
 It should include `dcrctl`, `dcrd`, `dcrticketbuyer`, `dcrwallet`, `sample-dcrctl.conf`, `sample-dcrd.conf`, `sample-dcrwallet.conf`, and `ticketbuyer-example.conf`.

 > Linux